 - Gender-affirmative care

-- Immunizations, including compliance with university enrollment requirements and those for the MU School of Health Professions and the College of Veterinary Medicine
+- Immunizations, including compliance with university enrollment requirements and those for the students in the health professions and the College of Veterinary Medicine

 - TB screening